apache/flink-web/_posts/2019-09-05-community-update.md

  <p></p>
  * Improve the _getting-started_ material and make the content more accessible to different levels of Flink experience.

 Given that there has been some confusion in the past regarding unclear definition of core Flink concepts, one of the first completed efforts was to introduce a [Glossary](https://ci.apache.org/projects/flink/flink-docs-release-1.9/concepts/glossary.html#glossary) in the docs.
-To get up to speed with the roadmap for the remainder efforts, you can refer to [this FLIP](https://cwiki.apache.org/confluence/display/FLINK/FLIP-42%3A+Rework+Flink+Documentation) and the corresponding [umbrella Jira ticket](https://issues.apache.org/jira/browse/FLINK-12639).
+To get up to speed with the roadmap for the remainder efforts, you can refer to [FLIP-42](https://cwiki.apache.org/confluence/display/FLINK/FLIP-42%3A+Rework+Flink+Documentation) and the corresponding [umbrella Jira ticket](https://issues.apache.org/jira/browse/FLINK-12639).

 ## Improvement of the Contribution Process and Experience